OpenZWave/python-openzwave/docs/DEVEL.rst

 Documentation is managed with sphinx.

-Don't utpdate txt and rst files (README, INSTALL, ...) in the root directory, update the RST sources in docs.
+Don't update txt and rst files (README, INSTALL, ...) in the root directory, update the RST sources in docs.